 Following the visit with the genetic counselor, each patient saw a physician in the Mayo Cardiovascular Health Clinic.
 During the patient-physician encounter the focus was on shared decision making regarding the need for statin therapy.
-The physicians (n=6) underwent a training session in the use of a Statin Choice decision aid14 modified to include the GRS (migenesstudy.mayoclinic.org) to disclose CHD risk and help patients understand the benefits and downsides of taking a statin medication to reduce CHD risk (Supplemental Figures 1-4).
-The participant and clinician navigated through pictograms that display the 10-year probability of CHD as well as the potential benefit of using statin medications.
+The physicians (n=6) underwent a training session in the use of a Statin Choice decision aid14 modified to include the GRS (migenesstudy.mayoclinic.org) to disclose CHD risk and help patients understand the benefits and downsides of taking a statin medication to reduce CHD risk (Figures I through IV in the online-only Data Supplement).
+The participant and clinician navigated through pictograms that display the 10-year probability of CHD, as well as the potential benefit of using statin medications.
 Consistency of the disclosure process was assured by following a checklist maintained by the study coordinator for both study arms and by review of videotaped encounters.
-A risk report describing conventional vs. genetics-informed CHD risk was deposited in the electronic health record according to the participant's randomization group.
+A risk report describing conventional versus genetics-informed CHD risk was deposited in the EHR according to the participant's randomization group.
 New statin prescriptions were recorded by review of the EHRs.
 The online-only Data Supplement includes further details regarding the genomic decision aid, integration into the EHR, and the disclosure process of CHD risk estimates.

-Dietary Fat Intake, Physical Activity and Anxiety Levels
+Dietary Fat Intake, Physical Activity, and Anxiety Levels

-We used validated surveys to assess whether disclosure of CHD risk led to changes in dietary fat intake, physical activity and anxiety levels.
-The percentage energy from fat (PFat) screener22 was adapted to estimate changes in fat consumption and the telephonic assessment of physical activity (TAPA) questionnaire23 was adapted to assess changes in physical activity.
-Anxiety level was measured at baseline and follow up using the validated State and Trait Anxiety Inventory for adults (STAI).24 Further details are provided in the online-only Data Supplement (Methods - survey instruments).
+We used validated surveys to assess whether disclosure of CHD risk led to changes in dietary fat intake, physical activity, and anxiety levels.
+The percentage energy from fat screener22 was adapted to estimate changes in fat consumption and the telephonic assessment of physical activity questionnaire23 was adapted to assess changes in physical activity.
+Anxiety level was measured at baseline and follow-up by using the validated State and Trait Anxiety Inventory for adults.24 Further details are provided in the online-only Data Supplement (Methods - survey instruments).

-Follow-up
+Follow-Up

-Three and six months after disclosure of CHD risk, participants returned to undergo assessment of fasting plasma lipid levels and fill out study questionnaires.
+Three and 6 months after disclosure of CHD risk, participants returned to undergo assessment of fasting plasma lipid levels and to fill out study questionnaires.
 Recruitment started in October 2013 and ended in May 2014.
-Acquisition of Visit 4 data was completed in December 2014.
+Acquisition of visit 4 data was completed in December 2014.